bluxmit/alnoda-workspaces/workspaces/postgres-workspace/README.md

 </p>

 # Postgres workspace
-Great number of tools to manage PostgreSQL database, develop and schedule database scripts and applications.
+Lots of tools to manage PostgreSQL database, develop and schedule database scripts and applications.
 All in a single docker image.

 <p align="center">